rguilmont/cypress-dashboard-exporter/README.md

 # Cypress.io dashboard Prometheus exporter

+See an example of what is possible [here](https://rguilmont.net/grafana-example/d/scjkVna7k/cypress-dashboard)

 Prometheus exporter for a project from Cypress.io dashboards, giving the ability to alert, make special operations or correlate with other datasources by using grafana.

 # Installation